peteragility/glusterfs-aws/README.md

 5. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfsnfs mount point if things went well.

 ### Performance Testing
-Basic file system performance benchmarks are collected using python script [smallfile](https://github.com/distributed-system-analysis/smallfile), the testing setup involves:
+Basic filesystem performance benchmarks are collected using python script [smallfile](https://github.com/distributed-system-analysis/smallfile), the testing setup involves:
-- RHEL v8.2 EC2 (t3.medium) as the testing client, all file systems are mounted in this EC2.
+- RHEL v8.2 EC2 (t3.medium) as the testing client, all filesystems are mounted in this EC2.
-- 8 threads are running to write/read files in the file systems.
+- 8 threads are running to write/read files in the filesystems.
 - The test is done for write/read 2048 files of 100kb per thread, and repeat for write/read 2048 files of 1mb.

-#### File System Benchmarks for 100kb Files
+#### Filesystem Benchmarks for 100kb Files
 | Setup                                                             | EC2/EBS Type            | Write IOPS (100kb) | Read IOPS (100kb) | Write Throughput (mb/sec) | Read Throughput (mb/sec) |
 |-------------------------------------------------------------------|-------------------------|--------------------|-------------------|---------------------------|--------------------------|
 | Gluster **Distributed** Volume (3 bricks, native client)              | c5.large, 80gb gp2 EBS | 2092               | 2345              | 204                       | 229                      |